 October is ADHD Awareness Month.
 Throughout the month, I will be sharing resources, tips, strategies, and success stories.

-This week, let’s look at the process and success, of sorts.
+This week, let’s look at process and the measurement of success.

 A client of mine had the opportunity to challenge a college course, saving time, energy, and resources if they were successful.